Skip to main content

 2) View Results

 Displays the results for the selected destination system.
-For more information, see DataCheck Results in this chapter.
+For more information, see DataCheck Results.

 3) View Queries